newschoolarchives/newschoolarchives.github.io/docs/1_removable_media/1_removable_media.md

     _Collection is open for research use.
 Digital files can be accessed onsite at The New School Archives.
 Please contact archivist@newschool.edu for appointment._

-If there is a mix of some files that are to be uploaded to CA and some that will be accessed on site only, use both notes, in revised form (e.g., “_Some _digital files can be accessed onsite . . . “). \
+If there is a mix of some files that are to be uploaded to CA and some that will be accessed on site only, use both notes, in revised form (e.g., “Some digital files can be accessed onsite . . . “). \

 If files on disk are restricted, indicate in AT according to similar convention as for restricted physical files.